yafshar/kim_commands/Packages_details.rst

 repository of interatomic models (IMs) enabling compatible ones to be used in LAMMPS simulations.
 This includes :doc:`kim_init and kim\_interactions <kim_commands>`
-commands to select, initialize and instantiate the IM, and a :doc:`kim_query <kim_commands>` command to perform web queries for material property predictions of OpenKIM IMs.
-Support for KIM IMs that conform to the
-`KIM Application Programming Interface (API) <https://openkim.org/kim-api/>`_ is provided by the :doc:`pair_style kim <pair_kim>` command.
+commands to select, initialize and instantiate the IM, :doc:`kim_param <kim_commands>` to access KIM Model Parameters from LAMMPS, a :doc:`kim_query <kim_commands>` command to perform web queries for material property predictions of OpenKIM IMs, and a :doc:`kim_property <kim_commands>` to convert prediction results obtained in LAMMPS into a KIM property instance.
+Support for KIM IMs that conform to the `KIM Application Programming Interface (API) <https://openkim.org/kim-api/>`_ is provided by the :doc:`pair_style kim <pair_kim>` command.